hina-ghani/Foodie-Fi_SQL_Case_Study/README.md

 ![Schema_diagram](https://github.com/hina-ghani/Foodie-Fi_SQL_Case_Study/assets/168838939/3d528ce0-3b9c-4962-b0a8-568ff553ca15)

-To learn more about this case study and the queries that were used to answer it, click the link below to read my article.
+To learn more about this case study and the insights provided from it, click the link below to read my article.

 https://medium.com/@hinaaaghani/sql-case-study-challenge-foodie-fi-724d59f40d87